What Size of Hook for Bass?

 Bass size & species

-While the hook sizes may slightly vary from bass species to species, the same general rules apply to all of them.
+While the hook sizes may vary slightly from bass species to species, the same general rules apply to all of them.
 Namely, you don’t want to choose a too-small or too-big fishing hook.

-A small hook may simply be unable to grab the lip of the fish, while a large hook may be unable to even fit in the fish’s mouth.
+A small hook may be unable to grab the lip of the fish, while a large hook may be unable to even fit in the fish’s mouth.
 With that said, with bass, it’s more difficult to go too big than too small since bass is a pretty big fish.

 Bait/lure size